h2stdio/flutter_samples/game_template/README.md

+# NOTE: This is a modified version of https://github.com/flutter/samples

 A starter game in Flutter with all the bells and whistles of a mobile (iOS & Android) game including the following features: